hershellayton95/typescript/README.txt

-Tuple types
+Reduce an array

-Define tuple types for the tuples in exercise-3-tuple-types-start.ts.
+Fix the initial value for the array reducer in exercise-4-reduce-an-array-start.ts.